-Advanced Law Course # 585900
+Advanced Law

-1 Year Course: 10 credits

-Prerequisite Check pg.
-17-20

-Grade Level 10-12

-CSU/UC Category G

-NCAA approved No

-Graduation Requirement Wld Lang/V&P/CTE
+Course #: 585900 Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Check pg.
+17-20 Grade Level (s): 10-12

 Description: The Advanced Law course introduces students to the essential concepts, principles and procedures of public safety agencies.
 The course is designed to provide students with an understanding of how to prepare for a career in law enforcement, various enforcement concepts (such a patrol techniques, crowd control, laws of arrest, search and seizure, etc.), communication (verbal/radio and written/reports), ethical considerations of interacting with public, the interaction of various national agencies and emergency response.
 The course involves substantial reading and writing.
 Students will have various opportunities to interact/work with enforcement professionals.